The Editor Suggests :

 ñaupa, ñawpan: See, ñawpa.

 ñawi, ñawin: (n) (1) Eye.
 (2) The five ñawi are roughly equivalent to the chakras of the Hindu system and each is associated with one of the chunpis.
 Kulli ñawi is the two physical eyes and the third eye.
-Sonqo ñawi is at the heart, kunka ñawi at the throat, cosco ñawi at the navel, and siki ñawi at the base of the spine.
+Sonqo ñawi is at the heart, kunka ñawi at the throat, qosqo ñawi at the navel, and siki ñawi at the base of the spine.
 KOAK (3) The face.
 Also, ñavi (in Ecuador).
-(See, chaupi.)
+(See, chawpi.)

 paint5.tiff